Select a tab to learn more.

 The Port of Vancouver USA brings jobs and prosperity to Southwest Washington.
 Port property is developed for maritime trade and industrial businesses that provide living-wage jobs, revenue for local and regional public services and a vital connection to the international marketplace.

-Connecting with the Community.
-We understand that as our neighbors, you have a vested interest in how the port operates and grows.
+A part of the community for over 100 years, we understand that our neighbors have a vested interest in how the port operates and grows.
 Your comments and involvement are encouraged and appreciated.
 Get involved by attending regular commission or public meetings, taking port tours or visiting our website.
 You can also contact us to have a port representative attend your group’s next meeting.

 Your comments or questions are important to us.
 Email us or call us at 360-693-3611.